zoubohao/Deepurify/README.md

 *OR*

+Move "deepurify" file from source code into the PATH of your enviroment.

-You can use Deepurify from command:
+Then, you can use Deepurify from command:

 ```
-python Deepurify.py clean  -i /path/to/your/mags/ -o /path/to/your/output/ --bin_suffix fa --gpu_num 2
+deepurify clean  -i /path/to/your/mags/ -o /path/to/your/output/ --bin_suffix fa --gpu_num 2
 ```